tensorflow/tensorflow/tensorflow/contrib/ignite/README.md

 ```

 ### Structured Objects
-[Apache Ignite](https://ignite.apache.org/) allows to store any objects you would like to store.
+[Apache Ignite](https://ignite.apache.org/) allows to store any type of objects.
 These objects can have any hierarchy.
 Ignite Dataset provides an ability to work with such objects.

 ```python
 >>> import tensorflow as tf